 Think of this as an offshoot of the typical, traditional school system where a group of students of the same grade learns together in a classroom.

-However, with the CBL, Cohort groups may be made up of fewer people, and it's a more intentional approach to encourage group learning.
-(A research paper published by the Journal of Education Sciences puts the typical number of students in a CBL group between 10-26 people).
+However, with the cohort based learning, cohort groups may be made up of fewer people, and it's a more intentional approach to encourage group learning.
+(A research paper published by the Journal of Education Sciences puts the typical number of students in a cohort based learning community or group between 10-26 people).

-The CBL is also not restricted to a physical classroom.
+The cohort based learning is also not restricted to a physical classroom.
 In fact, the rise of online learning and the need to make it more effective led to the renewed drive for Cohort learning.

 CBLs usually have pre-defined start-to-finish dates, and learning activities are structured to put students in small interactive groups.
 This enables them to start together and finish together while exchanging ideas and thoughts in the process.

-RL Maudin et al., in their work on Cohort Based Programs, defined it as an institutional setting designed to support students' social integration.
+RL Maudin et al., in their work on Cohort Based Programs, offer their cohort system meaning that sounds as an institutional setting designed to support students' social integration.
 This is opposed to the MOOC method, whereby people learn individually at their pace.

 Why promote social learning (Cohort Based Education) when people can simply learn at their pace?